-While Africa is home to some of the world’s poorest nations, many of the countries on this continent are going quite well for themselves.
 While there are several ways to compare the wealth of a nation, one of the best ways to measure is by taking a look at the purchasing gross domestic product – or GDP – of a nation.
 This is the value of the goods and services that come from a nation for a period of one year.
 GDP does not consider the difference in the cost of living and inflation rates between countries as GDP per capita at purchasing power parity (PPP) does.